irarainey/beeching/README.md

 All of these options can be combined to create a very specific axe that will only delete the resources you want to delete.

 It is also possible to use the `--what-if` parameter to see which resources would face the axe.
-This will show you the list of resources that would be deleted, but will not actually delete them.
+This will show you the list of resources that would be deleted, but will not actually delete anything.

-Before any resources are deleted, you will be prompted to confirm that you want to delete the resources.
-You can skip this prompt by using the `--yes` parameter.
+Before any resources are actually deleted, you will be prompted to confirm that you really want to delete the resources.
+For automated deletion such as in a CI/CD pipeline you can skip this prompt by using the `--yes` parameter.

 A built-in retry mechanism is in place to handle transient network errors.
 By default, the axe will retry each request 3 times at the API level.